Diffinitive/Diffinitive/grid_refactor.md

 Can it be done with some kind of trait?
 We can give AbstractArray the appropriate trait and keep them for the simplest grid functions.

+## Implement the tensor product operator for grids?